 Use Azure Data Lake Storage Gen2 with Azure HDInsight clusters

 Azure Data Lake Storage Gen2 is a cloud storage service dedicated to big data analytics, built on Azure Blob storage.
 Data Lake Storage Gen2 combines the capabilities of Azure Blob storage and Azure Data Lake Storage Gen1.
-The resulting service offers features from Azure Data Lake Storage Gen1, such as file system semantics, directory-level and file-level security, and scalability, along with the low-cost, tiered storage, high availability, and disaster-recovery capabilities from Azure Blob storage.
+The resulting service offers features from Azure Data Lake Storage Gen1 including: file system semantics, directory-level and file-level security, and adaptability.
+Along with the low-cost, tiered storage, high availability, and disaster-recovery capabilities from Azure Blob storage.